hmi-digital/Miscelleinious/ServiceDesk/README.md

 Configuration
 -------------
-+ Follow below mentioned steps to confogure the Incident classifier
++ Follow below mentioned steps to configure the Incident classifier
     + <h3>Training the model</h3>
-        + You can train the model by providing all the variations of incidents in incidentTypes.json file located at (IncidentClassifier/data/incidents folder)
+         You can train the model by providing all the variations of incidents in incidentTypes.json file located at (IncidentClassifier/data/incidents folder)
-        + Provide the incident ticket class name in "name" JSON object and possible incident utterances in "utternces" JSON object
+         Provide the incident ticket class name in "name" JSON object and possible incident utterances in "utternces" JSON object
-        + The model will be automatically trained while you run the flask web server
+         The model will be automatically trained while you run the flask web server
     + <h3>Threshold score</h3>
-        + Once the model is trained in order to classify the correct class you can set threshold score i.e. Classifier.thresholdScore parameter in file located at (IncidentClassifier/config/classifier.properties file)
+         Once the model is trained in order to classify the correct class you can set threshold score i.e. Classifier.thresholdScore parameter in file located at (IncidentClassifier/config/classifier.properties file)
-        + The server will return the class name only if confidence level is above the threshold score
+         The server will return the class name only if confidence level is above the threshold score
     + <h3> Setting WebServer port</h3>
-        + The port of flask webserver can be set by changing the SERVER_PORT parameter in file (IncidentClassifier/classifyServer.py file , line no 9)
+         The port of flask webserver can be set by changing the SERVER_PORT parameter in file (IncidentClassifier/classifyServer.py file , line no 9)
-        + Once the server is started , you can use REST API with following parameters
+         + Once the server is started, you can use REST API with following parameters
                 + Method - GET
                 + URL - http://localhost:<port>/classify?userUtterance=LEQM Issue
                 + Response - {"class": "LEQMIssue","score": "0.71"}